-The Great Plague (known as the Black Death from the nineteenth century onwards) first struck English soil in or around 1348.
-It wiped out between forty and fifty percent of the population.[viii]
+The Great Plague (known as the Black Death from the nineteenth century onwards, and also known as the ‘medieval plague’) first struck English soil in the 14th century, around 1348.
+It wiped out between 40% and 50% of the population.[viii]

 Discussing mere statistics does not give an insight into what life would have been like during such a time.
 Historian, Ian Mortimer, envisages it vividly: